danechever/VFN-Lab/README.md

 ## \AnalysisCode\ ##
-    * Contains a library of functions (AnalysisLib) for reading the data and analyzing it.
+    * Contains a library of functions (AnalysisLib) for reading the VFN scan data and analyzing it.
     * Also contains sample scripts showing how an analysis is done.
     * One of the sample scripts is used for doing a LSQ Fit.
+    * Contains another folder (ZernikeAnalysis) for analyzing wavefronts and decomposing them into a Zernike basis.
+    This is useful for processing Zygo or other WF data.

 ## \ControlCode\ ##
     * Contains control code for the various devices in the